What is a dietary supplement?

 Does FDA routinely analyze the content of dietary supplements?

-In that FDA has limited resources to analyze the composition of food products, including dietary supplements, it focuses these resources first on public health emergencies and products that may have caused injury or illness.
-Enforcement priorities then go to products thought to be unsafe or fraudulent or in violation of the law.
-The remaining funds are used for routine monitoring of products pulled from store shelves or collected during inspections of manufacturing firms.
-The agency does not analyze dietary supplements before they are sold to consumers.
-The manufacturer is responsible for ensuring that the "Supplement Facts" label and ingredient list are accurate, that the dietary ingredients are safe, and that the content matches the amount declared on the label.
-FDA does not have resources to analyze dietary supplements sent to the agency by consumers who want to know their content.
-Instead, consumers may contact the manufacturer or a commercial laboratory for an analysis of the content.
+No. FDA has limited resources to analyze the composition of food products, including dietary supplements, and, therefore, focuses its resources first on public health emergencies and products that may have caused injury or illness.
+Priority then goes to products suspected to be adulterated, fraudulent, or otherwise in violation of the law.
+The remaining resources are used to analyze product samples collected during inspections of manufacturing firms or pulled from store shelves as part of FDA’s routine monitoring of the marketplace.
+FDA does not test dietary supplements before they are sold to consumers.
+Consumers may contact the dietary supplement manufacturer or a commercial laboratory for an analysis of a product’s content.

-Is it legal to market a dietary supplement product as a treatment or cure for a specific disease or condition?
+Is it legal to market a dietary supplement product to treat, prevent, or cure a specific disease?

-Why do some supplements have wording (a disclaimer) that says: "This statement has not been evaluated by the FDA.
+Why do some dietary supplements have wording on the label that says: "This statement has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease"?

-How do I, my health care provider, or any informed individual report a problem or illness caused by a dietary supplement to FDA?
+How do consumers and health care providers report a problem or illness related to a dietary supplement to FDA?

-If you think you have suffered a serious harmful effect or illness from a dietary supplement, the first thing you should do is contact or see your healthcare provider immediately.
-Then, you or your health care provider can report this by submitting a report through the Safety Reporting Portal
+If you think you have suffered a harmful effect or illness (an "adverse event") from a dietary supplement, the first thing you should do is contact or see your health care provider immediately.
+Then, you or your health care provider can report the adverse event to FDA by submitting a report through the Safety Reporting Portal.

-FDA would like to know when a dietary supplement causes a problem even if you are unsure the product caused the problem or even if you do not visit a doctor or clinic.
-Anyone may report a serious adverse event or illness thought to be related to a dietary supplement directly to FDA by accessing the SRP mentioned above.
+FDA would like to know when you experience a health problem thought to be related to a dietary supplement, even if you are unsure the product caused the problem and even if you do not visit a doctor or clinic.
+Anyone may report an adverse event thought to be related to a dietary supplement directly to FDA by accessing the Safety Reporting Portal.

-NOTE: The identity of the reporter and/or patient is kept confidential.
+NOTE: The identity of the patient and the reporter of the adverse event are kept confidential.
 For a general complaint or concern about food products, including dietary supplements, you may contact the consumer complaint coordinator at the local FDA District Office nearest you.
-See the following Web address for the telephone number: Consumer Complaint Coordinators15.
+Please see the following website for the telephone number: Consumer Complaint Coordinators.